Copyright © 1985 R.D. Eager

 Switch 18

-is initialised to 1;
+ON, then S18 is initialised to 1;

-the default setting is that the switch is OFF
+the default setting is that the switch is OFF,

-and in this case S18
+and in this case S18 is initialised to zero.

 The following display is output at the start of each run of ML/I. It gives